jhudsl/tidyversecourse/docs/04-dataviz.md

 # Visualizing Data in the Tidyverse {#dataviz}

-Data visualization is an incredibly important part of any data science project.
-When you are first handed a data set by your boss or first scrape a large dataset from the Internet, visualizing your data can help you get a handle on what's going on in the data set.
-Similarly, once you've done your analysis and are ready to communicate your findings to your teammates, data visualizations are an effective way to communicate your results to others.
-Here, we'll walk through what data visualization is and define some of the basic types of data visualizations.

 ## About This Course

+Data visualization is a critical part of any data science project.
+Once data have been imported and wrangled into place, visualizing your data can help you get a handle on what's going on in the data set.
+Similarly, once you've completed your analysis and are ready to present your findings, data visualizations are a highly effective way to communicate your results to others.
+In this course we will cover what data visualization is and define some of the basic types of data visualizations.

+In this course you will learn about the ggplot2 R package, a powerful set of tools for making stunning data graphics that has become the industry standard.
+You will learn about different types of plots, how to construct effect plots, and what makes for a successful or unsuccessful visualization.

+In this specialization we assume familiarity with the R programming language.
+If you are not yet familiar with R, we suggest you first complete [R Programming](https://www.coursera.org/learn/r-programming) before returning to complete this course.

-## Data Visualization
+## Data Visualization Background

 At its core, the term 'data visualization' refers to any visual display of data that helps us understand the underlying data better.
 This can be a plot or figure of some sort or a table that summarizes the data.
 Generally, there are a few characteristics of all good plots.